- Solar advice hub

 If the company also provides you with free replacement parts, thatâs a massive bonus.

-đ Monitoring your system's output is crucial â but best carried out by experts
+đ Monitoring your system's output is crucial â but it's best carried out by experts

 Reduced daylight hours means that drops in output during winter months are to be expected, but at any other time of year, a sharp drop in output may be a sign that something isnât working properly.